bilalmashooq/face_biometrics/identification/README.md

 ## Overview

 This project implements a **Face Identification System** using deep learning models integrated with a user-friendly **PyQt5-based GUI**.
-The system supports face registration and identification, allowing multiple registered faces to be recognized in real time.
+The system supports face registration and identification, allowing multiple registered faces to be recognized in real-time.

 ---